artback/networkGamingTest/README.md

 Testing:

  The backend test can be run with go test ./...

  The frontend components styling is tested using storybook, run command npm run storybook in the web folder.

-#TODO:
+# TODO

-  1.Two player with the same name could potentialy join the same game and there scores would be joined on the scoreboard. it is unneccesary an observer have to input a name before being able to view games.
+  1. Two player with the same name could potentialy join the same game and there scores would be joined on the scoreboard. it is unneccesary an observer have to input a name before being able to view games.

   2. The way of handling if a user has reached score 21 is a bit embarrasing and hard to grasp.